Introduction

 beCPG administration console

-The beCPG administration console is available through the menu « beCPG » on the upper headband.
+The beCPG administration console is available through the menu « beCPG » on the upper headband:

-This console provides access to system characteristics and system folders
+This console provides access to system characteristics and system folders.

 System characteristics

-Lists of value;
+Lists of value

-Product hierarchies (family, subfamily);
+Product hierarchy (family, subfamily)

 Project lists